Electric Scooter vs Petrol Scooter - What Nobody Tells You Before You Buy

 The Petrol Pump Problem Nobody Talks About

-Here is something every petrol scooter owner knows but nobody writes about in comparison blogs.
+Here is something every petrol scooter owner knows but nobody talks about it.

 You are running late for work.
 The fuel indicator is blinking.
 The nearest pump has a queue of eight scooters.
 You lose 12 minutes, you arrive flustered, and the day starts on the wrong foot.
 This happens roughly 3-4 times a month for most urban Indian riders.